jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     accountable.example.com   CAA 0 issue "ca1.example.net; account=230123"

-The semantics of issuer-parameters are determined by the Issuer alone.
+The semantics of parameters to the issue Property Tag are determined by the Issuer alone.

 ##  CAA issuewild Property